How to Create a Knowledge Base in 10 Simple Steps

 One of the greatest things about a good knowledge base is that it places you in a very proactive position.

-Let’s see how you can build a knowledge base that is intuitive, searchable, helpful, customer-friendly – in other words, a knowledge base that works.
-Trust me, a properly organized knowledge base can sometimes resolve up to 90% of your customer issues, and with no human interaction, too.
+Let’s see how to build a knowledge base that is intuitive, searchable, helpful, customer-friendly – in other words, a knowledge base that works.
+Trust me, a properly organized self-service can sometimes resolve up to 90% of your customer issues, and with no human interaction, too.

 How to create a knowledge base from scratch

 The most optimal knowledge base structure is category-section-article with category being the most general level and article – the most detailed.
-Such structure is the most universal and can fit the requirements of any business.
+It is universal and can fit the requirements of any business.

 The choice is yours, the main thing is to make the structure intuitive and clear for the user.
-When they first navigate to your KB page, they should see immediately what they need to click next to get an answer to their question.
+When they first navigate to your knowledge base site, they should see immediately what they need to click next to get an answer to their question.

 - Full-text search allowing to search for strings